davefxy/dotMorten.Maui.AutoSuggestBox/README.md

 Someone familiar with Maui handlers and.or iOS code or Android code can make improvements.
 I tired of trying to find a comparable .Net Maui version of this AutoSuggestion box that I had used in Xamarin.Forms.
 I wanted to finish migrating my apps from Xamarin.Forms to .Net Maui.
 After migrating this control and the Microcharts control, I was able to complete the redesign.
-Recently I replaced all of the <Frame> with <Border> in my apps Xaml and understand how to specify shadows and colors so I am very happy.
-I do like
-.Net Maui now more than Xamarin.Forms.
+I do like .Net Maui now more than Xamarin.Forms.
 Yes, you need to make desigh changes but in fact it isnt that much of a stretch.

 So many thanks to dotMorten for creating this control so long ago.